 It was agreed to:

 In the last few years many new WWOOF organisations have been created with the help and support of existing WWOOF groups so that in 2012 there are more than 50 WWOOF groups world wide.

 When the demand for longer periods on farms occurred, the name was changed from "Working Weekends on Organic Farms" to "Willing

 As a result of this – and in recognition of the world wide nature of the organisation we have become "World Wide Opportunities On Organic Farms".
 This change of name was accepted at the meeting in the year 2000, though some WWOOF groups still prefer to use old versions of the name.

 By sharing the experience of countries that have successfully negotiated national recognition of WWOOF as a bone fide cultural exchange and learning experience it is hoped that national organisations still having problems with their immigration authorities will be able to influence change.

 The advantages of acting together on the world stage has become more and more important for WWOOF groups over the years and at another international meeting in Korea in 2011 it was agreed that a Federation of WWOOF Organisations (FOWO) should be formed.
-This vision should become a reality in 2013, when more than 50 WWOOF groups worldwide will become affiliated to the Federation.
+This vision became a reality in 2013, when more than 50 WWOOF groups worldwide affiliated to the Federation.

 WWOOF is now recognised as having an important contribution to make in the wider organic world as it brings more and more people into direct contact with organic growers both independently and through other organisations who are trying to influence policy and consumer demand.
 Through its newsletters WWOOF organisations inform their members of organic news, views, jobs and training.